plexsystems/promdoc/README.md

 ## Usage

-Promdoc will generate the output in the format that matches the output file.
+`promdoc` will generate the output in the format that matches the output file.

 For example, to generate markdown, run the following command in the root folder where you want `promdoc` to search for rules.